The History of Radnor Gardens

 Strawberry Hill Bowling Club has been a feature of Radnor Gardens since 1920.
 It is now a vibrant, community club that aims to promote the sport of Bowls in particular, and provide recreation and enjoyment for all.

-Throughout the season, which runs between April and September, the club holds a number of Open Days and Afternoons where the general public is encouraged to come and have a go at this delightful sport in the splendid surroundings of Radnor Gardens.
+Throughout the season, which runs between April and September, the club holds a number of open days and afternoons where the general public is encouraged to come and have a go at this delightful sport in the splendid surroundings of Radnor Gardens.

 The club works closely with FoRG on occasions throughout the year, especially in regard to summer events within the gardens.